Boots Plata: Early life and career

 Born Marcelino Victoriano in Quezon City.
-Plata, who directed the 1999 blockbuster film Isusumbong Kita Sa Tatay Ko featuring Fernando Poe Jr. and Judy Ann Santos, had requested to be cremated.
+Plata, who directed the 1999 blockbuster film Isusumbong Kita sa Tatay Ko... featuring Fernando Poe Jr. and Judy Ann Santos, had requested to be cremated.
 He had also asked for his ashes to be scattered in the Pasig River, according to long-time friend, showbiz columnist Ethel Ramos.

 "Many are wondering why he chose the Pasig River; he must have had good memories of the place.
 Before he died, he also told his wife Dolor not to hold a wake for him.
 "What he wants is to hold a party," Ramos told The Philippine Daily Inquirer by phone.

 Plata created over 10 films, mostly during the 1990s.
-His directorial debut was "Naked Island (Butil-Ulan) in 1984.
-He has also written two screenplays–"Bakit ‘Di Totohanin" (2001) and "Muling Ibalik ang Tamis ng Pag-ibig" (1998).
-He was assistant director to Joey Gosiengfiao in the sexy film "Nympha" (1980) and acting coach to the cast of "Mano Po 2: My Home" (2003).
+His directorial debut was Pusakal, released in January 1984.
+He has also written two screenplays–Bakit 'Di Totohanin (2001) and Muling Ibalik ang Tamis ng Pag-ibig (1998).
+He was assistant director to Joey Gosiengfiao in the film Nympha (1980) and acting coach to the cast of Mano Po 2: My Home (2003).